SoveiLive/app-core/README.md

 [![code style: prettier](https://img.shields.io/badge/code_style-prettier-ff69b4.svg?style=flat-square)](https://github.com/prettier/prettier)
 </div>

 SoveiLive is a social network where users have data ownership.
 This repository is dedicated to the core app.
+If you're looking for the presentation site, please take a look at the [landing page repo](https://github.com/SoveiLive/landing-page).

 ## Installation
 For development purposes: